franzpisto/franzpisto/content/_index.md

           I'm a student of a **Master of Science in Finance**.
 I started my interests when I was in the middle school and now I'm trying to build a solid background making some valid experiences.
-I cannot offer any services or any kind of works in this field at the moment but.. let's keep in touch for the future!
+I cannot offer any services or any kind of works in this field at the moment.
         title: Finance
     subtitle: >-
       First of all, I do essentially three things: editor, photographer and I